jazar01/rcheck-solution/README.md

         4918 WARN  An error occured while attempting to test a Sentinal file for randomness after a change was detected by the rcheckd service.
 This could be a permissions problem.

+        5001 ERROR An attempt to send an email message failed.

+        5002 ERROR An attempt to send an email message failed.

         9001 INFO  Verbose information displayed when Debug: True.
 Displays the configuration data obtained from rcheckconfig.yml